-- Mountain hut: We are happy to assist you in booking a friendly mountain hut “Morskie Oko”.
-You will pay directly for the hut after your stay.
-The average price is €15 for a night (bedding, towel and local green tax included).
-You can buy breakfast (€8), dinner (€15) and snacks at the hut.
+- Mountain hut: We have pre-booked a friendly mountain hut “Morskie Oko” for our course.
+You will pay directly for the hut after your stay in cash.
+The average price is €18 per night (bedding, towel and local green tax included).
+You can buy breakfast (€10), dinner (€18) and snacks at the hut.
+Boiled water is free.
 Since this is a bunk bed-style hut, you will share the room with others.

 - Flights and transport: You are responsible for booking your own flight to the place where we run our course.
-Flights to Poland are at the average price of €120 return (check budget airlines Wizzair and Ryanair).
+Flights to Poland are at the average price of €140 return (check budget airlines Wizzair and Ryanair).
 Please book your flight to Kraków airport.
 Why not combine this course with a visit to this historic city?
 I strongly recommend staying in Kraków few days!
-From Kraków, you can take a regular bus to Zakopane.
-To maximize your time and have stress-free travel I strongly recommend flying back the day after the course.
+From Kraków, you can take a regular bus to Zakopane (2h).
+To maximize your time and have stress-free travel I strongly recommend coming one day before and flying back the day after the course.
 Zakopane is a busy resort and traffic jams occur very often despite very good transport.

 - Experience needed: To be able to take part in this course you should have summer walking experience, outdoor climbing experience, ability to belay and tie knots would be desirable.
 A good fitness level is required.

-- The course is run by a very experienced English-speaking Guide and Instructor of Alpinism (read about guides more).
+- The course is run by a very experienced English-speaking Guide and Instructor of Alpinism (read about our guides more).
 Instructor-to-student ratio: 1:6.